-Reports that Bookkeepers keep typically include cash receipts, invoices for customers, and supplier invoices.
-A Bookkeeper will also review and reconcile all accounts to ensure they are accurate.
+Reports that bookkeepers manage typically include cash receipts, invoices for customers, and supplier invoices.
+A bookkeeper will also review and reconcile all accounts to ensure they are accurate.

-- Manage their time well in order to stay on top of all of their duties.
+- Manage their time in order to stay on top of all of their duties

-As a basic accounting position, Bookkeepers will only need a high school degree for most entry level positions.
-However, because of the competition within the industry, a Bachelor's degree will help tremendously in securing a job.
-More importantly, however, is a good track record of communication and organizational skills as well as prior experience in recording financial statements.
+As a basic accounting position, bookkeepers only need a high school degree for most entry-level positions.
+However, because of the competition within the industry, a bachelor's degree will help tremendously in securing a job.
+More important, however, is a good track record of communication and organizational skills as well as prior experience in recording financial statements.